Dedicated to the gods and served to the people. World Heritage Site Shirakawa-go Doburoku Festival.

 • Experience Gifu

-Every year, from the end of September to October, Shirakawa-go holds a doburoku festival to pray to the mountain gods for a good harvest, safety in the home, and peace in the village.
-This festival is unique to Shirakawa-go, with its history and traditions, and is held at shrines in each district of Shirakawa Village, where Shinto rituals such as Mikami, lion dances, and folk songs and dances related to history and folk tales are performed.
+In Shirakawa-go, the Doburoku Festival is held every year from the end of September to October to pray to the mountain gods for a good harvest, safety in the home, and peace in the village.
+This festival is unique to Shirakawa-go, with its history and traditions, and is held at shrines in each district of Shirakawa Village, where Shinto rituals are performed, including gojiko, lion dances, and folk songs and dances related to history and folk tales.
 As the name suggests, "doburoku" is used as the sacred sake during the festival and is served to the people.

 In the Bongei-den, folk songs that have been nurtured over the long history of the festival are performed, including "Kodaijin," which is said to be a corruption of "Kodaijin," "Shirakawa Okesa," "Shousho-bushi," and "Shirakawa Wajima.
 The songs are the same in each village, but the highlight of the festival is that the dances are different in each village.